 If you're thinking about a trip to Europe in November, you are no doubt weighing pros and cons.
-A major plus: Everything is cheaper, from flights to hotel rooms and possibly train tickets.
+A major plus: There aren't as many crowds and everything is cheaper, from flights to hotel rooms and possibly train tickets.
 A significant concern: the weather.
 Europe is generally colder sooner than the United States, and November could be chilly and wet most of the time in some locations.
-Fall brings the start of arts seasons across Europe, and if that is one of your prime interests, that is a plus.
+For culture vultures, fall brings the start of arts seasons across Europe.

 Europe Weather in November